This article describes how to go from a multiple-column table...

 Requirements

-2. Click on the page to insert a calculation box on the page.
+2. Click on the page to insert the object on the page.

-3. While the cursor is blinking (active) in the R CODE box, click on a part of a table that you'd like to extract.
+3. While the cursor is blinking (active) in the R Code editor, click on a part of a table that you'd like to extract.

 See Bespoke Analyses for examples and a demo of the feature.